bradchesney79/2015DebianJessieWebserverProject/README.md

 # 2015DebianJessieWebserverProject
-A setup script for a Debian LAMP Webserver
+An initial setup script for a Debian LAMP Webserver

+Initially this will be in implemented with bash until I arrive at an end result I am happy with.

+I will use the bash script as a roadmap to build an Ansible playbook.

 TODO: